eirikb/trolley/README.md

 ### Benefits

 *  Easier to start with Box2D.
-*  Your write less code.
+*  You write less code.
 *  Sane coordinate system.
 *  Featureless so most solutions are the same.
 *  No need to change your code if new/different (and better) ports of Box2D emerge (trolley must adapt).